-Following this meeting and the November 5, 2019 City Council meeting, staff and the consultant team will continue to refine the Gateway Master Plan content and strategies.
-Further information will then be brought back to the EPC and City Council during the Gateway Master Plan adoption hearings in 2020.
+Following this City Council meeting, staff and the consultant team will continue to refine the Gateway Master Plan content and strategies in consultation with the property owners.
+Further information will then be brought back to the EPC and City Council at additional meetings and/or adoption hearings in 2020.